-JICA agreed and is expected to hold discussions with the AfDB on digitization of primary healthcare operations, and the establishment of the African Pharmaceutical Technology Foundation to be hosted in Rwanda’s capital, Kigali later this year.
+Moreover, JICA agreed to hold discussions with the AfDB on digitization of primary healthcare operations, and the establishment of the African Pharmaceutical Technology Foundation in Rwanda’s capital, Kigali later this year.

 AfDB and JICA signed the first private sector assistance loan in 2007.
 To date, the Bank and the government of Japan have signed eight non-sovereign loans totaling $1.85 billion.

-The loans have so far contributed to support 51 projects, mainly credit lines and equity to regional development finance institutions, private equity funds, and project finance for infrastructure public-private partnerships.
+Equally important, the loans have supported 51 projects, mainly credit lines and equity to regional development finance institutions, private equity funds, and project finance for infrastructure public-private partnerships.

 Japan is among AfDB’s most prominent supporters, contributing to the bank’s largest ever General Capital Increase in 2019.